mzakidalski/data_cleaning_coursera/CodeBook.md

     + STANDING
     + LAYING
     The activity names are self-explanatory.
 Is it worth noticing to realise the difference between different kinds of WALKING activities (walking in the plain surrounding, going downstairs, going upstairs)
-3. particular measure variables - these are mean values of all observations of particular variable for given pair (Subject_Id, Activity).
-Measure units are exactly the same as those in the raw data set.Variables were created summing up together the following parts:
+3. particular measure variables - these are **mean values of all observations of particular variable for given pair of (Subject_Id, Activity)**.The variables chosen from the raw data set were theese containing "mean()" (mean value) or "st()" (standard deviation )in their names.
+Measure units are exactly the same as those in the raw data set.Variable names were created summing up together the following parts:
      + Time - when variable is measured in the time domain, Freq - when it is in the frequency domain
      + Mean / Std_Deviation - variable is mean or std. deviation
      + Magnitude - magnitude of signals calculated using the Euclidean norm